YU000jp/logseq-plugin-left-sidebar-enhance/readme.md

 - Mouseover: Click ![image](https://github.com/YU000jp/logseq-plugin-left-sidebar-enhance/assets/111847207/8e3efccf-27e9-4332-b431-9765a69463a9)
  button in the top-left corner.
 The state of left sidebar will switch.
 - Turn each function on or off in the plugin settings.

+### Plugin Settings

+1. Table of Contents settings
+   - Enable/disable TOC feature
+   - Remove specific words from TOC entries (enter words separated by line breaks)
+   > Open as zoom page by default (if disabled, hold Ctrl key to open as zoom page)
+1. Hide duplicate favorites and history
+   - When enabled, prevents the same pages from appearing in both favorites and recent items
+   > Checks for duplicates at plugin startup and every 10 minutes
+1. Mouse over settings
+   - Enable/disable mouse over feature to show left sidebar
+   - Choose between type A (corner hover) or type B (edge hover) behavior
+1. Date selector
+   - Enable/disable the date selector feature in left sidebar

 ---